UPPMAX/programming_formalisms_intro/doc/flowcharts.md

    - We will give an overview of UML diagrams
       - learn when to use
       - learn basic notations
-      - (Test with graphical interface)
-      - (Test with the script based plantUML)
    - We will see some examples of Pseudocode

 ```